Roland29/aws-certification/saa-c03/security/README.md

   - SSE-C -> never replicated
   - SSE-KMS -> need enable option
     - object will be decrypted then encrypted
+    - Audit trail to see when and by whom
 - AMI Sharing Process Encrypted via KMS
   - Modify Launch Permission
+- Delete key
+  - waiting period minimum 7 days to 30 days (default 30d)
+  - during period the status is __Pending deletion__

 ---
 ## SSM Parameter Store